EliotKhachi/publicZk/202403200515/README.md

 # ARINC (Aeronautical Radio, Incorporated) 429 Protocol

 [ARINC](https://en.wikipedia.org/wiki/ARINC) 429 is a communication standard for all ground-based aeronautical radio stations to ensure compliance with the Federal Radio Commission rules and regulations.
+It also the data protocol used to support an aircraft's avionics local area network.

 ## Features
 * Self-clocking, self-synchronizing data bus protocol (Tx and Rx are on separate ports).